 In 2003, Hill led an attempt to resuscitate the Southern Party, another neo-Confederate organization.
 And he attacked the Supreme Court after its ruling in July of that year striking down anti-gay sodomy laws, saying the court was helping to advance what he called the "sodomite and civil rights agendas."

-In 1998, just after he left Stillman, Hill claimed that the League had some 15,000 members.
-In 2000, the Southern Poverty Law Center added the League to its list of hate groups based on the organization's white supremacist ideology.
-Four years later, Hill's former mentor, Forrest McDonald, who had attended the first meeting of the League in 1994, denounced him, telling the Intelligence Report that Hill's racism had destroyed the group.
+In 1998, just after he left Stillman, Hill claimed that the LOS had some 15,000 members.
+In 2000, the Southern Poverty Law Center added the organization to its list of hate groups based on its white supremacist ideology.
+Four years later, Hill's former mentor, Forrest McDonald, who had attended the first meeting of the LOS in 1994, denounced him, telling the Intelligence Report that Hill's racism had destroyed the group.
 By 2009, the League of the South could only draw a handful of participants to its events, and its publications were produced sporadically.

 In a 2012 essay, he claimed that white people are endowed with a “God-ordained superiority.”
 Whites of “honor, genius and principle” left us with a “glorious heritage,” while black people “have never created anything approximating a civilization.”
 Slavery, he wrote, was “successfully defended from a Biblical standpoint” until “the institution’s legitimacy was systematically undermined in the name of ‘equality’ and misappropriated ‘Christian ethics.’”
 He also waxed nostalgic for the Jim Crow system of racial oppression.

 Hill even took ideas straight from the playbook of the Posse Comitatus, a racist, anti-Semitic group that raged through the Midwest in the late 1970s and 1980s.
-A precursor to the modern “sovereign citizens” movement, Posse Comitatus adherents believed that sheriffs were the only legal law enforcers in the country.
+Adherents of the Posse, which was the precursor to the contemporary “sovereign citizens” movement, believed that sheriffs were the highest legitimate law enforcement officials in the country.
 In addition to self-defense, Hill advised his followers to use their county sheriffs “as bulwarks against the criminal class. … He can lawfully tell the feds to ‘Go to Hell’ and stay out of his territory.”